ocaml/ocaml/release-info/introduction.md

 - performance stability
 - number of runtime bugs

-To keep a stable version easily available, we are still maintaining OCaml 4.14 as the long term support version of OCaml.
+To keep a stable version easily available, we are exceptionally maintaining OCaml 4.14 as a long term support version of OCaml.
 New bugfix versions of OCaml 4.14 will be released in the future until OCaml 5 is considered mature enough.

 User feedback is welcome on which fixes from OCaml 5 should be also included in 4.14.

+Once OCaml 5 is stabilized, this extended support of OCaml 4.14  will stop.
 Currently, we expect to support OCaml 4.14 until OCaml 5.4 (around April 2025).